ciriousjoker/opencore-desktop/README.md

 # opencore-desktop

 This is my OpenCore setup for Ryzen 5 2600, ASRock B450 Pro4 with onboard LAN & audio.
-It runs Mac OS 11.0 Big Sur Beta 4 at the time of writing this and is based on OpenCore 0.6.0.
+It runs Mac OS 11.1 Big Sur and is based on OpenCore 0.6.4.

 # !!
 REPLACE YOUR PLATFORMINFO BEFORE YOU USE THIS.
 REPLACE \_\_PLACEHOLDER\_\_!!